oevkaya/datafest_UoE/content/schedule.md

 **Welcome!**

-- 6-7pm - Kickoff & Meet the data - Zoom
+6-7pm - Kickoff & Meet the data on GatherTown.

-Consultants available for help until midnight, you can work as late as you like.
+Consultants available for help until midnight on Slack, you can work as late as you like.

 ### Saturday, 27 March 2020

 **Carry on!**

-Morning, afternoon, and evening virtual get togethers on GatherTown
+Morning, afternoon, and evening virtual get togethers on GatherTown.

-Consultants available for help until midnight, you can work as late as you like.
+Consultants available for help until midnight on Slack, you can work as late as you like.

 ### Sunday, 15 March 2020

 **Wrap up!**

-Morning and noon virtual get togethers on GatherTown
+Morning and noon virtual get togethers on GatherTown.

-Consultants available for help until 5:00 pm.
+Consultants available for help until 4:00 pm on Slack.

 Submit by 5pm.